wagyourtail/Konig/software-enginnering-bs/language-spec-revisions/1.0/language-spec-sds-1.0.md

 </dynamichollow>
 ```

-the type can be number, string, enum or boolean. if it is enum, there is an optional `from="inp"`
+the type can be number, string, or boolean.
-attribute which specifies the input to get the enum to use from.

 ### code